UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/2_practical_gazebo_aruco.md

 ## Tasks

 1. Install project gazebo aruco as instructed
-    - Whats the differences between this project and project gazebo?
+    - What are the differences between this project and project gazebo?

 2. Run Project Gazebo with the teleoperation panel and rviz2 for the camera feed
     - Where is the camera feed coming from?